- Car Rental in Hawaii: our tips for the cheapest way to rent a car

 3Tips to reduce the price of a car rental

 In this section we offer you some tips to try to lower the price of your rental.

 Make several simulations on the number of days

 A surprising fact is that prices can vary according to the number of days of rental.
-As an example, we wanted to rent a car for 8 days in Kauai in October 2018.
+As an example, we wanted to rent a car for 8 days in Kauai.
 Here are the cheapest prices we got (Economy or Compact car):